hargoniX/bachelor/thesis/thesis.typ

 The model for the PCI @VBus is rather straightforward as, just like the L4 one, it merely simulates a bus with a single relevant PCI device, the Intel 82599.
-The Kani harness that we use to verify this procedure simply feeds this simulated @VBus to the discovery procedure of verix and ends asserts that the proper device is found.
+The Kani harness that we use to verify this procedure simply feeds this simulated @VBus to the discovery procedure of verix and asserts that the correct device is found.

 The modeling of the initialization procedure is more complicated.
 An uninitialized Intel 82599 in `mix` contains a state machine with 18 states.
-All of the @MMIO register writes are hooked up to this state machine through the `pc-hal` interfaces.
-As the writes occur we assert that the registers mentioned in the current step of the initialization get the correct values and the previous registers are not further modified (unless required by the procedure).
-After the procedure is done we assert that we are in the final state to verify that the device has been initialized.
+All of the @MMIO register reads and writes are hooked up to this state machine through the `pc-hal` interfaces.
+As the register accesses occur we assert that the registers mentioned in the current step of the initialization get the correct values and the previous registers are not further modified (unless required by the procedure).
+After the procedure is done we assert that the machine are in the final state to verify that the device has finished initialization.

-While both of these test targets contain very linear code and the Kani harnesses don't make use of symbolic variables we still run them through Kani instead of a normal mock test.
+While both of these test targets contain very linear code and the Kani harnesses don't make significant use of symbolic variables, we still run them through Kani instead of a normal mock test.
 This is because we also want the additional guarantees that Kani gives us, in particular the pointer-related ones.

 The most complex model is the one for receiving and transmitting packets.
 Just like in @verix we begin